dhis2/academy-web-app-dev-2020/workshop-1/02-ui-libraries/README.md

 The final task will be the one that will take most of the time.
 The goal is to have a fully functional form that won't submit until all required fields have a value and their value is not invalid.

+If you did not complete the first task, you can't navigate to this page.
+You can still access is through manually changing the url to `/form`.

 ### Existing code in the template